 Hoh Rainforest Hiking Trail Options

 On Hoh Rainforest tours you can choose two short loop trails – the Hall of Mosses loop (green) or the Spruce Nature Trail loop (gray).
-The other option is an out-and-back of variable distance on Hoh River trail (blue).
+The other option is an out-and-back of variable distance on Hoh River trail (light blue).

 The Hall of Mosses is the classic upland forest characterized by huge old trees, habitat-rich dead-standing trees or snags, colossal nurse logs teeming with life, and trees of variable ages from seedlings to giants.
 The Spruce Nature trail takes you towards the Hoh River and through transitional Red Alder forest stands.
 The Hoh River trail largely encompasses what you see on both the Hall of Mosses and Spruce Nature trail.